 Warships Week 28 February - 7 March 1942

 Weeks were introduced throughout the country in 1941 as a means of

 raising money for the building of new warships.
 Towns and cities were

-asked to raise sufficient money to pay for the cost of building the
+asked to raise sufficient money to pay by investment or deposit in all types of war savings for the cost of building the

 hull of a new warship.
 Cities would aim to raise enough to adopt